aoduru/Random-Bible-Verse/README.md

 # Random-Bible-Verse
-Created a Telegram Bot that returns a Random Bible Verse when given certain commands.
+Created a Telegram Bot that returns a Random Bible Verse when given the command `\verse`.
 Used the [OurManna Bible Verse API](http://www.ourmanna.com/verses/api/)

 ## Requirements
 * python 3